Finasteride Alternatives

 Regaine

 Regaine is the brand name for a medication that contains the active ingredient, Minoxidil.
-It is clinically proven to treat male and female pattern baldness and promote hair regrowth.
+It is clinically proven to treat male and female pattern baldness and promote hair restoration.
 It is applied topically to the scalp and works by increasing blood flow to the hair follicles and prolonging the growth phase of the hair cycle.
 It may take 3 to 6 months of regular use before results are noticeable, and continued use is often necessary to maintain any hair regrowth.
 [6]

 Propecia